consiler/dialogsite/README.md

 * Wordpress SEO 1.2.13
 * WP Fake Image Replacer 1.5.1

-Solidify the CPT retrieval mechanism. ***
-Create a system to easily use Theme Colors on Pages.
-Think about whether non-custom fields are necessary.
-Eliminate the featured image.
-Make everything in ACF and the CPT manager default to the correct values.
-Create a Contact Us Page
+Make everything in ACF and the CPT manager default to the correct values Create a Contact Us Page
 Install a Powerpoint Plugin